 The interplay of federal, state, and local requirements for employee background checks can be complex to navigate and requires constant due diligence to ensure that you are aware of the most recent updates.

-Complying with Federal Laws and Regulations on Background Checks
+Federal Laws and Regulations on Background Checks

 The FCRA requires that you obtain consent from a candidate before conducting a check.
 You must also provide the applicant an opportunity to review and potentially correct any negative information that appears on the report.